Culby/smart-scheduling-links/specification.md

 * **Service Category extensions**: Used to provide additional categorization of healthcare services beyond the standard serviceType codes.
 These can help clients filter and display services more effectively.

-* **Practitioner Role extensions**: Used to indicate specific practitioner roles or qualifications required for appointments on this schedule (e.g., board certifications, special training).
+* **Practitioner extensions**: Used to indicate specific practitioner qualifications or specializations required for appointments on this schedule (e.g., board certifications, special training).

 Extensions should follow FHIR extension conventions and use appropriate extension URLs.
 Implementers may define custom extensions as needed for their specific use cases, following FHIR extension guidelines.